-The main contribution of this thesis is unifying and federating major annotation tools by proposing an Event-based Infrastructure and Consistency Framework for reconciling Distributed Annotation Records coming from various sources in a consistent manner.
+The main contribution of this thesis is to propose an event-based infrastructure and Hybrid Consistency Framework for reconciling digital entities coming from various sources in a consistent manner.
 The implications of this thesis include, but are not limited to:

-• Proposing an infrastructure for handling data and metadata coming from various sources in a flexible manner.
+• Proposing an infrastructure for handling data and metadata coming from various sources in a flexible and consistent manner.
 An example implementation of the proposed infrastructure is presented to manage documents coming from different sources.
-This approach introduces the Event-based Infrastructure discussed in CHAPTER 3 and has been implemented and tested in IDIOM prototype system [2-4] discussed in CHAPTER 5.
+This approach introduces the Event-Based Infrastructure discussed in CHAPTER 3 and has been implemented and tested in IDIOM prototype system discussed in CHAPTER 5.

-- Proposing a novel framework for unifying and federating various online annotation tools, which keep the replication of same documents, and using their existing services to benefit from them [2, 5].
+- Proposing a novel framework for integrating various online annotation tools, which keep the replication of same documents, and using their existing services to benefit from them.
 This thesis introduces a common data model and communication language to provide a common platform where integrated annotation tools can interoperate and exchange information.
-With this approach we aim to enable different annotation tools with different capabilities to communicate with each other and utilize each other's services. - Proposing a novel framework for maintaining eventual consistency between the central server, where the primary copy of a document resides, and the annotation tools, where the replication of a document is stored [6].
-Details of the consistency framework are discussed in CHAPTER 4. - Proposing an update model for updated documents to provide efficient and flexible modifications of metadata fields of a document discussed in detail in Section 3.5. - Identifying the key factors and design issues that affect the management of documents coming from several sources.
-This framework provides a more metadata support for publications for better representing the documents than the major annotation tools do. - Implementation of the proposed Event-based Infrastructure and Consistency Framework for Distributed Annotation Records System Software and its user interfaces [2] discussed in CHAPTER 5.
+With this approach we aim to enable different annotation tools with different capabilities to communicate with each other and utilize each other's services. - Proposing a novel framework for maintaining consistency between the central server, where the primary copy of a document resides, and the annotation tools, where the replication of a document is stored. - Proposing an update model for updated documents to provide efficient and flexible modifications of metadata fields of a document discussed in detail in Section 3.5. - Identifying the key factors and design issues that affect the management of documents coming from several sources.
+This framework provides a more metadata support for publications for better representing the documents than the major annotation tools do. - Implementation of the proposed Event-based Infrastructure and Hybrid Consistency Framework System Software and its user interfaces discussed in CHAPTER 5.

-• Performing performance and scalability measurements to investigate the implementation of the prototype system througly discussed in CHAPTER 6.
+• Performing performance, scalability and consistency maintanence measurements to investigate the implementation of the prototype system througly discussed in CHAPTER 6.